September 11, 2001: Background and timeline of the attacks

 December 18, 2001 - Congress approves a measure to allow the president to designate September 11th as "Patriot Day" on each anniversary of the attacks.

-June 15, 2004 - The Victims Compensation Fund finishes its work processing death and injury claims from families and relatives of September 11 victims.
+December 2001-June 15, 2004 - The original Victims Compensation Fund processes death and injury claims from families and relatives of September 11 victims.
 Families of those killed had until December 22, 2003, to apply for compensation.
-Families who agreed to get compensation from the federal fund agreed not to sue the airlines.
+The fund reopens in 2011.

 May 24, 2007 - The Chief Medical Examiner of New York City, Dr. Charles S. Hirsch, rules that the death of Felicia Dunn-Jones in 2002, from dust exposure, is directly linked to the 9/11 attack and therefore a homicide.